bobjansen/FancyBar/README.md

 - Volume with `volumeOHLCV()`
 - Number of ticks `tickOHLCV()`

 as is converting a set of trades into one bar using `oneBarOHLCV()`.
+The bars contain additional columns compared to regular OHLCV data:

+- VWAP
+- TickCount: Number of ticks/trades in the bar

 # Installation